New voters breach 2.5-M mark

 Eligible voters must be 18 years old by 12 May 2025, residents of the Philippines for at least one year, and residents of the area where they plan to vote for at least six months before the election.

-Applicants must complete the application form, which can be obtained at no cost from COMELEC offices or downloaded from the COMELEC website.
+Applicants must complete the application form, which can be obtained at no cost from Comelec offices or downloaded from the Comelec website for printing on long bond paper (8 in. x 13 in.).

-COMELEC Chairperson George Erwin Garcia said the withdrawal of filing of candidacy will only be until 8 October.
+Comelec Chairperson George Erwin M. Garcia said the withdrawal of filing of candidacy will only be until 8 October.

-"Siguro mula October 1 to 8, yan yung filing ng candidacy, papayagan namin mag-withdraw ka, pwede ka pang palitan.
-Pero after ng [October] 8, wala nang palitan ng candidacy (Maybe from October 1 to 8, that's the filing of the candidacy, we will allow withdrawal, you can change.
-But after [October] 8, there will be no change of candidacy)," Garcia said during a press conference at Guimaras State University on Friday.
+“Maybe from 1 to 8 October, that’s the filing of the candidacy, we will allow withdrawal, you can change.
+But after 8 (October), there will be no change of candidacy),” Garcia said during a press conference at Guimaras State University on Friday.

-"Wag na nating pinagbobola [ang] sambayanan.
-Dapat kung sino ang kandidato, harap-harapan na.
-I-file niyo na yung candidacy niyo, wag na yung kunwari naka-front sa ganyan, yung pala ikaw pala ang kakandidato (Let's stop fooling the people.
-File the candidacy, don't pretend to be the front)," he added.
+“Let’s stop fooling the people.
+File the candidacy, don’t pretend to be at the front,” he added.

 Garcia, however, said that in the case of withdrawal, the poll body would allow the substitution in case of death or disqualification.